zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Zone `brother` does not exist.

 ### ZONE-ERR-GRANDPARENT-1
-Grandparent `ns2` responds with AA bit unset on SOA query for granparent zone.
+Grandparent `ns2` responds with AA bit unset on queries for granparent zone.

 * Zone: child.parent.zone-err-grandparent-1.basic01.xa
   * Normal response on granparent `ns1`.
-  * Grandparent `ns2` responds with AA bit unset on SOA query for the grandparent zone.
+  * Grandparent `ns2` responds with AA bit unset on queries for the grandparent zone.

 ### ZONE-ERR-GRANDPARENT-2